Today we have the huge privilege of interviewing D’Niel Strauss.

 D’Niel: At 34 I am still very young in relation to many other players in the Venture Capital and Private Equity industry.

 It is an industry with great risks and great rewards.

 One of the key requirements in this industry is wisdom.
 Wisdom is something that needs to be acquired with years of experience.
 Since I am still building on my experience, the guidance and advice from my mentors are cardinal for the following reasons:

 1. I am privileged to learn from their successes and failures.
 While I still make numerous mistakes, the mistakes are certainly reduced as a consequence of the guidance from my mentors.

 2. The relationships with my mentors give me access to markets, networks and information that I would never have access to, without their guidance and introductions.

 3. The most important aspect of mentorship is that they make me aware of my blind spots.
 There are certain things that I don’t know that I don’t know.
 The guidance of my mentors make me aware of information and wisdom that I never even knew existed.

-TH: How do you think young people can actively search for their own mentors?
+WW: How do you think young people can actively search for their own mentors?

 D’Niel: Every mentor wants to see that the mentee is hungry for information and willing to learn.